 Those seeking to automate should embrace these simple questions as a formula for process automation success.
 They should look at automation as an exacting and potentially exciting aspect of business process improvement, not as an end in itself.

 Agilify is in the business of helping organizations unleash human potential by implementing and mastering intelligent process automation.
-With years of experience in the enterprise automation space, Agilify’s team of industry practitioners and trainers can provide the training, development, support and advisory services necessary for every step in an organization’s automation journey.
+With years of experience in the enterprise automation space, Agilify’s team of industry practitioners and trainers can provide the training, implementation, support and advisory services necessary for every step in an organization’s automation journey.

 Principal, Agilify Automation Academy

 A results-oriented professional with an extensive and well-rounded background in design, implementation, integration, maintenance and support of effective IPA solutions.
 Responsible for leading the Agilify Automation Academy to deliver IPA Automation Learning and Development to organizations, creating an effective team of developer, architects and IPA support teams for Agilify clients.